Cornwall Railway: Carriages and wagons

 Carriages and wagons were bought by the Cornwall Railway and maintained at workshops established at Lostwithiel.
 These workshops also had equipment for preparing timber for the viaducts and permanent way.

-At the opening of the line there was provided 8 first class, 18 second, 16 third, and 4 composite carriages; in 1861 a post office sorting carriage was provided.
+At the opening of the line there was provided eight first class, 18 second, 16 third and four composite carriages; in 1861, a post office sorting carriage was provided.
 These were all six-wheel vehicles.
-By 1889 there was 1 less second class but 3 more third class carriages plus 6 luggage vans.
-Initially 30 mineral and 20 cattle trucks were provided, along with 8 brake vans, 10 carriage trucks, 8 ballast trucks, and 2 timber trucks.
-By 1889 this fleet had grown to 421 vehicles.
-There were also 15 vans for carrying meat, and 9 horse boxes.
+By 1889, there was one fewer second class, but three more third class carriages plus six luggage vans.
+Initially 30 mineral and 20 cattle trucks were provided, along with eight brake vans, ten carriage trucks, eight ballast trucks and two timber trucks; by 1889, this fleet had grown to 421 vehicles.
+There were also 15 vans for carrying meat and nine horse boxes.